James Peter Ongkili: Politics

 In April 1976, James contested for the Tamparuli state seat on the ticket of BERJAYA and was appointed as the Sabah State Minister of Agriculture and Fisheries.
 Later, he was then appointed as the Second Deputy Chief Minister of Sabah cum State Minister of Industrial and Rural Development on 17 July 1976.
 On 18 March 1977, he was elected as the Deputy President of BERJAYA.
 In the 1978 general election, he contested for the Tuaran federal seat.

-On 2 June 1983, he was appointed as a Minister in the Prime Minister's Department (in charge of Parliamentary Affairs and Law) and became the ex-officio Minister of Justice on 14 July 1984.
+On 2 June 1983, he was appointed as a Minister in the Prime Minister's Department (in charge of Parliamentary Affairs and Law) and became the ex-officio Minister of Justice on 14 July 1984 under Prime Minister Mahathir Mohamad.

 In July 1986, he announced that he was retiring from politics and in May 1988, he quitted BERJAYA.
 However, two months later, he established Sabah People's Party and became the first president of the party.
 In July 1990, he contested in the 1990 Sabah state election for the Tamparuli state seat on a PRS ticket but he lost to Wilfred Bumburing from PBS.
 On 1 August 1990, he announced his retirement as President of PRS and from the political arena.
-But, in March 1991, he announced that he joined PBS.
+But in March 1991, he announced that he joined the PBS, the party that was founded by his uncle, Joseph Pairin Kitingan.

 Election result

 Health

-As a result of stroke attacks, he was wheelchair-bound for 10 years and had to consume 6 different types of medication after suffering a third stage stroke.
-He passed away at Queen Elizabeth Hospital, Kota Kinabalu on 20 March 2006, aged 67.
+As a result of stroke attacks, he used a wheelchair for 10 years and had to consume 6 different types of medication after suffering a third stage stroke.
+He died at Queen Elizabeth Hospital, Kota Kinabalu on 20 March 2006, aged 67, just after a week celebrating his penultimate birthday and also his last 47th wedding anniversary.
 His funeral was held in the Catholic Church of St. John the Evangelist, Kampung Labuaya, Tuaran on 22 March and was buried right in the front courtyard of his house at Bukit Aman Villa, Kiulu, Tamparuli, Tuaran.